DavidHarrisRid/VibeCode/README.md

 for a bit more firepower.
 The aliens themselves are drawn larger than a single character so they are easier targets.
 Each time the invaders descend a row they speed up slightly to keep the pressure on.

+Ice Climber uses almost the entire screen for its climbing arena.
+Break the blocks above you with the jump key and work your way upward through the gaps to reach the top.

 The game relies on the `curses` module for drawing.
 On Windows systems the standard Python distribution does not ship with curses.
 To run the game